willkg/markus/README.rst

 Markus
 ======

-Markus is a metrics generation library for generating statistics about your app.
+Markus is a Python library for generating metrics.

 :Code:          https://github.com/willkg/markus
 :Issues:        https://github.com/willkg/markus/issues
 :License:       MPL v2
 :Documentation: http://markus.readthedocs.io/en/latest/
-:Status:        Alpha

 Goals
 =====

-Markus makes it easier to add metrics generation to your app by:
+Markus makes it easier to generate metrics in your program by:

-* providing multiple backends (Datadog statsd, statsd, logging, and so on) for sending data to multiple places
+* providing multiple backends (Datadog statsd, statsd, logging, logging rollup, and so on) for sending data to different places

-* sending metrics to multiple backends
+* sending metrics to multiple backends at the same time

 * providing a testing framework for easy testing

-* providing a decoupled infrastructure making it easier to use metrics without having to worry about making sure your metrics client is configured and instantiated before the things that want to use it; it's similar to the Python logging module in this way
+* providing a decoupled architecture making it easier to write code to generate metrics without having to worry about making sure creating and configuring a metrics client has been done--similar to the Python logging Python logging module in this way

+I use it at Mozilla in the collector of our crash ingestion pipeline.
+Peter used it to build our symbols lookup server, too.

 Install